What is a Visual Processing Disorder?

 Symptoms and Signs of Visual Processing Disorder

-Some symptoms and signs of visual processing disorder can easily be mistaken for other learning difficulties or conditions, such as dyslexia or ADHD.
-However, visual processing disorders are substantially different and require different treatments and support.
+Some symptoms and signs of visual processing disorder can easily be mistaken for different learning difficulties or conditions, such as dyslexia or ADHD.
+However, visual processing disorders differ substantially and require distinctive treatments and support.

-Aside from these characteristics, a few specific things children portray early on can indicate challenges with visual processing.
+Aside from these characteristics, a few specific things children experience early on can indicate challenges with visual processing.

 Logo Faded 2